kawaiseb/bitrise-step-wetransfer/README.md

 Store the files you want to send to a directory.
 Indicate the directory in question in the step.
 All files in the directory will be sent to wetranfer and accessible to the recipient for download via a short url.

-Files are available for 7 days.

 ## Limitations

-The limit for sending files is 2 GB at wetransfer in the free version.
+The limit for sending files is *2 GB* at wetransfer in the free version.

+Files are available for *7 days*.

 If you try to send too many files to wetransfer in a short time, wetransfer will send you an error.